SmartX-Labs/SmartX-Mini/SmartX-Mini-2022 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10.md

 - Source: Consumes events having a specific format
 - Channel: Holds the event until consumed
-- Sink: Removes an event from the channel and puts it into on external repository or another source
+- Sink: Removes an event from the channel and puts it into an external repository or another source

 ### Docker

-"Docker” is containerization technology that enables the creation and use of Linux® containers.
-Based on containerization, you can used it for Application deployment.
+"Docker” is a containerization technology that enables the creation and use of Linux® containers.
+Based on containerization, you can use it for Application deployment.

 ![docker](./img/docker.png)